pemazzon/bodro/README.md

 # usage

+Use the fonts in the current directory:

+figlet -f ./bodrobold 'Sample text!'

-Just copy the .flf files in /usr/share/figlet.
+or copy the .flf files in /usr/share/figlet.
 You then can use, e.g.

 figlet -f bodro 'Sample text!'